ArtyETH06/artyeth06.github.io/projects/README.md

 ## DeFi Lottery

-DeFi Lottery was a projec I developped with a friend while we were in our first year of HighSchool.
+DeFi Lottery was a project I developped with a friend while we were in our first year of Highschool.
 The project was to create an alternative to the traditionnal lottery by creating one on the Web3, always a winner, secured by a smart contract I developped in `Solidity`.
 The reason why the project never came out was because we havent got enough people to participate, even though everything else was ready.